caestradaa/covid_fatality_in_Col/README.md

 - The final downward trend in the fatality rate is very pronounced in the "70 -79" and "80 or more" groups.

 **Q4: Which age group already vaccinated has had a better response to the virus?**
 - As we already know, the vaccination plan gives priority to the elderly.
-Therefore, the oldest age groups are those that are more advanced in the vaccination schedule.
-One might think that these are the groups that should have the best response to the virus.
-However, we cannot know with certainty if the difference in each group in reduction of the fatality rate is due to the administration of vaccines or to the reduction of infections in each one.
+Therefore, the oldest age groups are more advanced in the vaccination schedule.
+One might think that these groups should have the best response to the virus.
+However, we cannot know with certainty if the difference in  thereduction of the fatality rate for each group is due to the administration of vaccines or to the reduction of infections.
 - We have analyzed the behavior of the fatality rate individually in each age group.
 As we will see below, age group '60 - 69' is the one that has had the greatest reduction in the fatality rate since the beginning of vaccination.

 *Fatality Rate (Age Group: 60 - 69):*